ChainAgnostic/CAIPs/CAIPs/caip-261.md

 },
 "proof": {}
 ```

-*The example above represents an assertion identified by ipfs://QmcwYEnWysTyepjjtJw19oTDwuiopbCDbEcCuprCBiL7gt.
+*The example above represents an assertion identified by `ipfs://QmcwYEnWysTyepjjtJw19oTDwuiopbCDbEcCuprCBiL7gt`.
-It is issued by the issuer identified as did:pkh:eip155:1:0x44dc4E3309B80eF7aBf41C7D0a68F0337a88F044.
+It was produced and signed by the subject identified as `did:pkh:eip155:1:0x44dc4E3309B80eF7aBf41C7D0a68F0337a88F044`, i.e., the controller of the prefixed Ethereum wallet address starting with `0x`.
-This assertion vouches for the trustworthiness of the subject, identified as did:pkh:eip155:1:0xfA045B2F2A25ad0B7365010eaf9AC2Dd9905895c, in areas such as honesty, software development, and software security to some extent.
+This assertion vouches for the trustworthiness of the assertion's subject, identified as `did:pkh:eip155:1:0xfA045B2F2A25ad0B7365010eaf9AC2Dd9905895c`, in areas such as honesty, software development, and software security to some extent.
-The assertion provides reasons for each scope.*
+The assertion provides reasons for each scope from an enumerated list of suggested reasons.*

 **Assertion of distrust to a peer:**

 ```json
 "@context": ["https://www.w3.org/2018/credentials/v1"],
 "type": ["VerifiableCredential", "PeerTrustCredential"],